There are some things that women just have to learn to accept.

 Her name is Natasha Romanov; she’s an assassin; she may or may not have hooked up with Hawkeye in Budapest; and she can outsmart the demigod Loki.

 Black Widow is not the main character of Whedon’s big budget superhero flick, but she is a well-rounded one.
-Now, I’ve praised Joss Whedon before for his portrayal of women, and I will probably continue to do so for many years to come because, hey, the guy is awesome and he knows how to write a fucking good script and not be sexist.
+Now, I’ve praised Joss Whedon before for his portrayal of women, and I will probably continue to do so for many years to come because, hey, the guy is awesome and he knows how to write a fucking good script.
 But, as much as I love Joss Whedon, why should we leave it up to a man to redefine how women are portrayed in Hollywood?

 Why don’t we do it for ourselves?